SPECIAL EDUCATIONAL NEEDS AND DISABILITIES (SEND)

 Educational Psychology Service:

-Educational psychologists apply psychology to promote the learning and social and emotional development of children with additional educational needs.
+Educational Psychologists (EP) apply psychology to promote the learning and social and emotional development of children with additional educational needs.
 An EP will observe a child in class and make recommendations to help with learning.
 Consultation can also be offered to parents/carers who have concerns about their children’s development or progress.

 Speech and Language Therapy:

 Assessment and provision of appropriate interventions and recommendations for children with speech, language and communication needs.
+Currently service this is only available for children with an EHCP.

 Autism Outreach Service: